jattenberg/PDS-Spring-2014/homework/project.md

 `shop_name: similar_shop_1, similar_shop_2, ..., similar_shop_5`
 Hint: Chapter 6 in Professor Provost's Data Science book is all about similarity measures.
 [Cosine similarity with TF-IDF weights](http://stackoverflow.com/a/12128777) is a good possiblity, but there are many others.

 3. Explain why you think the algorithm you chose leads to useful similarities amongst the shops, and how its results might be integrated into Etsy as a product.
 What are other distance measures you might have considered?
 Why is your distance measure more interesting or better suited to the task of identifying similar shops?
 The explanation should be at the depth and length that you might use when emailing your team; less than a paper or blog post, more than a commit message.
 Remember that communication is critical for the data scientist, particularly, the summarization of complex ideas.
+Feel free to include tables and graphs to support your explanation.

 4. Is there any other shop-related information that could be incorporated in order to make more useful similarity measures?
 Write a script that gathers this additional data, and incorporates it into your similarity measures.
 Explain why this is beneficial (or not).